apache/airflow/docs/apache-airflow/index.rst

 Why Airflow?
 =========================================
-Airflow is batch workflow orchestration platform.
+Airflow is a batch workflow orchestration platform.
 The Airflow framework contains operators to connect with many technologies and is easily extensible to connect with a new technology.
 If your workflows have a clear start and end, and run at regular intervals, they can be programmed as an Airflow DAG.